CharalamposTheofilopoulos/Portofolio-Projects/README.md

-# Portofolio-Projects
+# Portofolio Projects

-Here you can take a look at my initial attempt to become a data-oriented guy Take a glance to my SQL queries
+# Here you can take a look at my initial attempt to become a data-oriented guy.

+# Take a glance to my SQL queries